yuvilio/es6-scratch-notebook/content/posts/react-comp/03/002-events.md

 React events
 -------

-We can get to events in a bit but first a few more notes.
+We can get to events in a bit but first a few more notes. starting with a [composing example](https://reactjs.org/docs/components-and-props.html#composing-components).

 ## composing components .